 - 1. Enters the "VCR Selection" menu for setting of a particular make and model of VCR. - 2.
 Toggles the VCR record time format through up to 8 possible settings plus "Cam Sw Input" for the selected VCR.
-(The factory default is "24-Hour" format).
+The default value is 24 Hour format.
+Note that if the "Cam Sw Input" is used, it must be selected for both the VCR and Alarm recording formats. - 3.
+Toggles the VCR record time format as in #2 above for an alarm condition.
+If the value chosen is different from the "VCR Format", the VCR must be wired to the multiplexer's alarm output so that it changes to the recording rate selected under an alarm condition.
+The default value is 2 Hour format.